 - Radiator and fans

-laminated core is the most important part of the transformer, used to support the windings of the transformer.
+laminated core is the most important part of transformer, used to support the windings of the transformer.
 It is made up of laminated soft iron material to reduce eddy current loss and hysteresis loss.
 Nowadays in the core of the transformer, laminated sheets are used to minimize eddy current losses, and CRGO steel material is used to minimize hysteresis losses.
 The composition of the core material depends on the voltage, current, and frequency of supply to the transformer.

 The diameter of the transformer core becomes directly proportional to copper losses and inversely proportional to iron losses or core losses.
 A laminated core also provides a low reluctance path for the magnetic flux that minimizes leakage flux and maximizes the strength of the main working flux for the transformer.

 In a transformer always two sets of windings are placed on a laminated core and these are insulated from each other.
 Winding consists of several no of turns of copper conductors that are bundled together and connected in series.